top of page

 • Grief Ministry: Death, Dying & Bereavement

-Certificate in Pre-Chaplaincy Studies
+Concentration in Pre-Chaplaincy Studies

-The Certificate in Pre-Chaplaincy Studies offers courses that introduce the student to the ministry of chaplaincy.
+The Concentration in Pre-Chaplaincy Studies offers courses that introduce the student to the ministry of chaplaincy.
 These courses are designed to prepare the student to navigate the complex culture of chaplaincy education (CPE) in theory and in practice

 Classes: